 - Jaw Pain: Having your mouth open at night keeps the jaw in a position which can cause teeth grinding, the development of an overbite or underbite, or general jaw soreness.

-- Tiredness: Breathing with your mouth open does not let as much oxygen into the lungs, impacting the body's whole supply of oxygen.
+- Tiredness: Sleeping with your mouth open does not let as much oxygen into the lungs, impacting the body's whole supply of oxygen.
 This can lead to feelings of fatigue when you wake, and can result in restlessness for the whole day.

 Snoring and mouth breathing: